RAS-University/robotic-courses/docs/motion_planning/sampling-planning.md

 ![Building a Graph]({{ '/assets/images/sampling_based_planning/build_graph.gif' | relative_url }})

 This is a monumental leap.
 The robot's problem is no longer about navigating a physical space; it's about finding a path within this abstract network.
-We have given it a mind's eye.
 This representation is the common language for nearly all planning algorithms that follow.

 # Chapter 2: History of Motion Planning